 The human body has an incredible capacity for healing itself, but some limb injuries are so severe the limb must be severed to save the rest of the body.
-An amputation may also be a necessity due to conditions such as blood clots or infections, or an accident may sever a limb.
+Amputation may also be a necessity due to conditions such as blood clots or infections, or an accident may sever a limb.
 Whatever the cause, an amputation is incredibly debilitating, and amputees must adjust to life without one or more limbs.

-Amputations are often the result of explosions, wartime injuries, serious car crashes, and other traumatic injuries.
+As noted by our Philadelphia truck accident attorneys, amputations are often the result of explosions, wartime injuries, serious car crashes, and other traumatic injuries.
 During the operation, the surgeon must decide how much of the limb must be removed and will leave as much behind as possible.
 After the surgery, a patient generally wears a prosthesis to afford the victim some degree of function.
 While most prosthetics do not allow much range of movement, prosthetic research has advanced greatly in recent years, and cybernetic limbs are no longer solely the realm of science fiction.

 The advancements in prosthetics in recent years have made amputees’ lives easier, but losing a limb is never easy for the victim.
 If you recently needed to have a limb amputated, it’s vital to understand your rights if the need arose due to the irresponsible or negligent actions of another party.

-Living with an Amputation
+Living with an Amputation In Philadelphia

 The physical pain of the accident and subsequent amputation surgery is likely to be very painful, but amputation normally carries a psychological toll that the victim will carry forever.
 After receiving a prosthetic limb, the patient will need to learn how to use it and then adapt to a limited range of motion.
 The stump left behind commonly aches for quite some time after the surgery and may necessitate prescription painkillers.